-There are 3,208 non-native species in Great Britain, 2,005 of which are classified as established (reproducing in the wild).
+There are 3,224 non-native species in Great Britain, 2,010 of which are classified as established (reproducing in the wild).
 This indicator contains 193 non-native species that are considered to be exerting a negative impact on native biodiversity (46 freshwater species, 39 marine species and 108 terrestrial species).
 The majority (187) of these species are established; six6 are long-term residents but not known to breed in the wild.

-Over the period 1960 to 2018, invasive nonnative species have become more prevalent in the countryside.
-Since 1960, the number of these species established in or along 10% or more of Great Britain's land area or coastline has increased in the freshwater, terrestrial and marine (coastal) environments, thereby increasing the likely pressure on native biodiversity (Figure B6i).
+Over the period 1960 to 2019, invasive non-native species have become more prevalent in the countryside.
+Since 1960, the number of these species established in or along 10% or more of Great Britain's land area or coastline has increased in the freshwater, marine (coastal) and terrestrial environments, thereby increasing the likely pressure on native biodiversity (Figure B6i).